United Arab Emirates Travel Guide: What to See, What to Do, and What to Eat

 UAE POINTS OF INTEREST: WHAT TO SEE AND WHERE TO GO

 UAE has recently been added to the world’s must-visit destination and thanks to promoted tourism and retail shopping that attracts travelers from all across the world to this amazing land.
 There are many things to do in UAE and many places to visit in UAE which will leave you awestruck.
-Here is the list of the seven Emirates of the UAE and their points of interest:
+Here is the where to go and what to do list of the seven Emirates of the UAE and their points of interest:

 The largest and one of the most modern cities in the UAE, Abu Dhabi is the capital city and center for the government of UAE.
 The beauty and diversity of the Gulf culture are sprawled all over Abu Dhabi.
 The city has the largest hand-loomed carpet, the fastest rollercoaster, the tower with the greatest lean are some examples of the exemplary skills of the city.